East Midlands: Manufacturing

 Spector Lumenex (part of Tyco) make warning systems in Mapperley.
 Flowserve UK (formerly Worthington-Simpson, then Ingersoll-Dresser) in Balderton are the largest manufacturer of industrial pumps in the UK.
 Hako Machines UK, a Schleswig-Holstein supplier of industrial sweepers and road cleaners are in Crick.
 Bostik, which from 1930 until 1990, was owned by British United Shoe Machinery of Leicester, still has a main factory and research site (its construction division) in Belgrave; until 1962 it was made by BB Chemical, with its other main brand being the water-resistant Prestik for making sealing strips.

 Taylor Hobson (an international metrology company) is in Leicester, bought by Ametek in 2004; with a former division of the company, Cooke Optics, a camera lens manufacturer, further north in Thurmaston.
 The Gent fire alarm company, owned by Honeywell since 2005, is north of Humberstone.
 Matsuura Machinery UK (CNC machine tools) is in Coalville.

 Ardagh (Metal Box from 1962, then Impress Group) make tin cans north of Fabrikat; Pandrol UK in Worksop make resilient rail fastenings.
 ThyssenKrupp UK is in Lenton, and further north is ZF Services UK (wind turbine and automotive gears).
 In Nottingham is Thomas & Betts UK (formerly W & J Furse, and bought by ABB in 2012), a world leader in lightning and earthing protection.

 Construction and building materials

 Topps Tiles are in Enderby, with the national distribution centre of British Gas, the largest warehouse of gas spare parts in Europe, next door.
-Aggregate Industries (part of LafargeHolcim since July 2015, when Paris-based Lafarge merged with Swiss-based Holcim) is based at Bardon Hall in Bardon.
+Holcim UK (part of Holcim since July 2015, when Paris-based Lafarge merged with Swiss-based Holcim) is based at Bardon Hall in Bardon.
 Mountsorrel has the largest granite quarry in Europe, owned by the French company, Lafarge (owned by Redland plc until 1997).
 BPB plc (British Plasterboard), the world's largest manufacturer of plasterboard (calcium sulphate) who own British Gypsum, is based in East Leake, Nottinghamshire.
 They also have a large site at Barrow upon Soar.
 Artex Ltd., part of the same company, is in Ruddington.